Food list

 Overview

-There’s no one-size-fits-all plan; personal preferences and circumstances matter.
+There isn't a one-size-fits-all plan; personal preferences and circumstances matter.
 Aim to create meals you enjoy that align with this food list and our guidelines.
 No food is off-limits, but some should be enjoyed in moderation to maintain balance and support metabolic health.

 Use the list below, along with our Building a Balanced Plate guide, to create enjoyable meals from your own recipes or from Roczen's app recipes.
 For additional support or meal ideas, connect with your group mentor and fellow members.